– Humanistic Psychology Journal

 While practitioners extract diagnosis from initial history and detailed observation, they primarily elicit it through hands-on palpation.
-What is felt is interpreted through an understanding of the “mechanism,” the palpation of a rhythm or its nuance, the acknowledgement of the force inherent in the bony, fascial, muscular or organ structures and knowledge of anatomy.
+What is felt is interpreted through an understanding of the “mechanism,” the palpation of a rhythm or its nuance, the acknowledgement of the force inherent in the bony, fascial, muscular, or organ structures, and knowledge of anatomy.
 When we use our palpation and other senses, the received data is tainted by our own previous history—as we often make a reflexive analysis.
 Recognizing that there is a variety of human types, shapes, and individual histories, our own internal assessment cannot ever gauge properly the “map” of the ontologic roots of illness and dysfunction, nor can our ordinary knowing, or instinct, ever compete with inner wisdom.

 Gestures –a protolanguage

-Most animals have behavioral mannerisms that act as primitive gestures to warn, attract and alert in moments of danger.
-Higher mammals such as chimpanzees and gorillas appear to have elaborate signing gestures that also alert others to various needs, dangers, or for social interaction.
-Human babies are often observed, particularly when functionally damaged, to place their fingers in precise and repeated configuration, perhaps to indicate their somatosensory malaise.
+Most animals have behavioural mannerisms that act as primitive gestures to warn, attract, and alert in moments of danger.
+Higher mammals such as chimpanzees and gorillas appear to have elaborate signing gestures that also alert others to various needs, dangers, or social interaction.
+Human babies are often observed, particularly when functionally damaged, to place their fingers in precise and repeated configurations, perhaps to indicate their somatosensory malaise.
 Early icons, carvings, sculptures, and paintings depict human hand gestures or mudras (Sanskrit; meaning seal, token, gesture).
 Bronze casting of eastern sages or the Buddha in meditative pose will often depict one hand or both in a particular gesture.
 A brain research paper published in the National Academy of Sciences in November 2009, demonstrated that hand gestures stimulate the same regions of the brain as language.

 In the craniosacral model, the practitioner is taught to help facilitate or invoke a still point—the balance point around which vectors of influence have distorted the normal rhythm or dynamic of the system.
 Change occurs when the vectors dissipate and the relationship of the tissues and their innate rhythm reasserts itself.
 The practitioner learns to listen, and yet their listening often only tunes into a single rhythm rather than the complexity of the whole organism.